-The goal in facial fat grafting for facial rejuvenation is to restore youthful fullness to the upper Face by sculpting the cheek bone and providing fullness to the cheek mound.
+The goal in Facial Fat Grafting San Antonio for facial rejuvenation is to restore youthful fullness to the upper Face by sculpting the cheek bone and providing fullness to the cheek mound.
 Dr. Jose Barrera, MD has published on the position and dynamic movement of the malar fat pad and the cheek mound in JAMA Facial Plastic Surgery (Figure).
 Restoring position and volume to the malar fat pad enhances volume and fills the nasojugal and tear trough deformity that is apparent with facial fat descent and deflation associated with aging.
 By filling above the boney layer of the midface, a full lower eyelid is reestablished.
 In addition, a straight jawline can be achieved by facial fat grafting to establish an attractive, straight shadow under the mandible with a well-shaped chin.
 Adding support to the midface and lower eyelids rather than excising and suspending structures results in a much more natural rejuvenation and enhancement.

 Fat grafts are also used in skull base surgery to obliterate relatively small well-contained cavities and restore lost soft tissue bulk.
 Fat grafts are harvested from the anterior abdominal wall or hip region.
 Fat grafts can be combined with other autologous materials to obliterate a large defect or in patients who present for revision surgery or have been previously treated with radiation therapy.